 Join the Alumni Board

-What is the Alumni Board?
-The Alumni Board is comprised of eighteen alumni and two student representatives who support a variety of Ford School activities, including career services, student recruitment, and fundraising (see board roles and activities).
+The Alumni Board is comprised of eighteen alumni and two student representatives who support a variety of Ford School activities, including career services, student recruitment, and fundraising.
 In recent years, Alumni Board members organized Worldwide Ford School Spirit Day events, provided feedback on the school’s new website design, supported student internships, and conducted mock interviews, resume reviews, and office hours with current students.

 We’re always looking for enthusiastic leaders from a variety of policy fields and graduation years to join the Alumni Board.
 Highly functioning board members are available, responsive, and engaged.
 If you are eager to be involved, we encourage you to submit a self-nomination when the self-nomination period opens next fall.

-Candidates must have a minimum of two years of professional work experience, as determined by the nominations committee, prior to the nomination deadline.
+Candidates must have a minimum of three years of professional work experience, as determined by the nominations committee, prior to the nomination deadline.